The Ultimate One-Week Switzerland Itinerary

 You can never go wrong with a cruise on Lake Thun

-A more budget-friendly option is to embark on a passenger ship cruise on Lake Thun or Lake Brienz.
+A more budget-friendly option is to embark on a passenger ship cruise or boat ride on Lake Thun or Lake Brienz.
 Both rides come with incredible views that will make you wish you’d never have to leave.

 If you’re looking for a stopover on one of the cruises, get off at either